Exploiting symmetry in network analysis: Results

 Real-world networks typically exhibit a core of fixed points (\emph{asymmetric core}), and a large number of relatively small symmetric motifs, where all the network symmetry is generated, and hence the size of the automorphism group is often extremely large, in stark contrast to random graphs, typically asymmetric \cite{erdos1963asymmetric}.
 However, each symmetry is the product (composition) of automorphisms permuting a very small number of vertices within a symmetric motif.
-For example, the toy graph in Fig.~\ref{fig:toy} has $2^7\times3!\times4!=18,432$ symmetries (size of the automorphism group) but they generated by (all combinations of) just 10 permutations, each permuting a few vertices within a symmetric motif (one permutation per motif except two for $M_4$, $M_5$ and $M_7$).
+For example, the toy graph in Fig.~\ref{fig:toy}a has $2^7\times3!\times4!=18,432$ symmetries (size of the automorphism group) but they generated by (all combinations of) just 10 permutations, each permuting a few vertices within a symmetric motif (one permutation per motif except two for $M_4$, $M_5$ and $M_7$).

-Each symmetric motif can be further subdivided into orbits of structurally equivalent nodes (shown by colour in Fig.~\ref{fig:toy}).
-As vertices in the same orbit are structurally indistinguishable, orbits contribute to network redundancy and thus to the robustness of the underlying system.
+Each symmetric motif can be further subdivided into orbits of structurally indistinguishable nodes (shown by colour in Fig.~\ref{fig:toy}a), which play the same structural role in the network and, therefore, contribute to network redundancy and thus to the robustness of the underlying system.
+Our notion of structurally indistinguishable nodes (nodes in the same orbit of the automorphism group) extends the notion of structurally equivalent nodes found in the social sciences\cite{borgatti2015structural}, that is, nodes with the same set of neighbours.
+It is not equivalent: nodes in the same orbit may not have the same neighbours (e.g.~$M_1$, $M_6$ or $M_7$ in Fig.~\ref{fig:toy}a).

 Network symmetries of (possibly very large) real-world networks can be effectively computed, stored and manipulated (see Methods).
 For instance, we computed generators of the automorphism group, and the subsequent geometric decomposition, for real-world networks up to several million nodes and edges in a few seconds (see $t_1$ and $t_2$ in Table \ref{Table1}).